• ¶

 namespace demo;

-Create an RPC service called Demo
+Create an RPC service called Demo.

 service Demo {

-type input parameter called hi
+Add an RPC method called sayhi, with one string type input parameter called hi

 sayhi(string hi);